A teen gunman and sixth grader killed: What we know about the Iowa school shooting

 One sixth grader was killed in the shooting, while five other people were injured, including the school’s principal.

-Three gunshot victims were taken by ambulance to Iowa Methodist Medical Center in Des Moines, a spokesperson for its health system said.
+Three gunshot victims were taken by ambulance to the Iowa Methodist Medical Centre in Des Moines, a spokesperson for its health system said.

-Other patients were transported to a second hospital in Des Moines, a spokesperson for MercyOne Des Moines Medical Center confirmed, declining to comment on the number of patients or their statuses.

 Who is the suspect?